open/close all folders

 - Parental Abandonment: They died of an illness when he was young.

-- Reasonable Authority Figure: Seems to be very progressive compared to other dwarves, and is in general a lot more level headed than he seems.
+- Reasonable Authority Figure: Seems more proactive and willing to compromise compared to other dwarves, and is in general a lot more level-headed than he seems.

-- Royal Blood: He's related to King Hrothgar, and eventually becomes the king himself.
+- Royal Blood: He's related to King Hrothgar, and eventually becomes king himself.

 - You Killed My Father: He has this vendetta towards Murtagh, who killed Orik's uncle and foster father, Hrothgar.